CharlyCast/Binary-decision-diagram/README.md

 end
 ```

-And can be teste throug the bdd.ml file as explained above.
+And can be tested through the bdd.ml file as explained above.